 Teen River Camp at San Diego County's Camp Dragonfly

-REGISTRATION IS NOW OPEN: Please read details below to ensure a successful camp experience and application submission.
+REGISTRATION OPENS JANUARY 2nd: Please read the details below to ensure a successful camp experience and application submission.

-Camper applications will be closed after June 3, 2022.
+10 Camper Maximum.
+A waiting list will be created.
+Applications will be closed after June 3, 2023.

-This camp is open to ten (10) NV Chapter campers (diagnosed patients and unaffected siblings) who will be 14 to 18 years of age at time of camp.
+This camp is open to ten (10) NV Chapter campers (diagnosed patients and unaffected siblings) who will be 13 to 18 years of age at the time of camp.

 NV Chapter Camp teens will have the opportunity to experience the excitement of a rafting adventure on the South Fork of the American River with San Diego County Hemophilia Association's Camp Dragonfly camp community.